 Your computer might show different names or locations for some of the Visual Studio user interface elements in the following instructions.
 The Visual Studio edition that you have and the settings that you use determine these elements.
 For more information, see Customizing Development Settings in Visual Studio.

 To set Option Compare in the IDE

 In Solution Explorer, select a project.
 On the Project menu, click Properties.
-For more information, see Introduction to the Project Designer.
+For more information, see Managing Project Properties with the Project Designer.